Desbeers/Chord-Provider/README.md

 ### What can **Chord Provider** do?

 - It will view your **ChordPro** files.
-- It has a fancy editor to edit your songs
+- It has a fancy editor to edit your songs.
 - It has a *database* with a lot of chords.
+- It can play the chords with MIDI.
+- It can play audio songs or videos when stored next to the **ChordPro** file.
+- It has a *database* with a lot of chords.
-- *left-handed* chords support
+- *left-handed* chords support.

 ### How to compile